wildvillage/consolex-cli/README.md

 - `-e, --extensions <extensions>`: File extensions to process (comma-separated), defaults to js,ts,jsx,tsx
 - `--dry-run`: Preview mode, shows what would be removed without actually modifying files
 - `--exclude <patterns>`: Directory patterns to exclude (comma-separated), defaults to node_modules,dist,build,.git
+- `-u, --update`: Check for updates and upgrade to the latest version

 ### Supported Console Types